OlegFilinskiy/vue-crm/README.md

 # vue-crm

-## This is an application for financial planning, control and cost accounting.
+## This is multilingual application for financial planning, control and cost accounting.

 ### This app uses Vue, Vuex, Firebase, Materialize.css